developerburakgul/OBCalendarDemoPrivate/README.md

 # OBCalendar

-- `OBCalendar` is designed to allow you to easily create your own custom calendars.With this structure, you can customize days, months, and years, and display days within specific ranges.
+- `OBCalendar` is designed to allow you to easily create your own custom calendars.With this structure, you can customize days, months, years.
+In additional you can change localization of calendar and display days within specific ranges.
 - Users set the `startDate` and `endDate` in `OBCalendar`, and the range is created automatically.